ISO 13485: Definition, Compliance, Tools, and Certifications

 - Now, work on QMS. once all the changes and documentations are in place, the team can actively use QMS for some time before applying for audits or certifications.
 This will help identify additional gaps in QMS.

-In order to pursue the ISO 13485 certification, an organization must follow the steps to successfully implement ISO 13485 quality management system.
-After that, the organization can contact the certification body and request an audit for analyzing the company’s performance in accordance with the ISO 13485 standards.
-We suggest you re-certify every three-year gap to maintain the current status of your organization.
+In order to pursue the ISO 13485 certification, an organization must follow the steps to successfully implement the quality management system.
+After that, the organization can contact the certification body and request an audit for analyzing the company’s performance in accordance with the standard.
+We suggest you recertify every three-year gap to maintain the current status of your organization.

-Visure Requirements ALM Platform is currently working hard toward providing industry-specific solutions in the field of Requirements Engineering allows us to identify, propose and support the new trends of increasingly competitive markets.
-We intend to reach a compromise between our clients’ current needs and the technology required to meet these.
+Visure Solutions is currently working hard toward providing industry-specific solutions in the field of Requirements Engineering that allows us to identify, propose and support the new trends of increasingly competitive markets.
+We intend to reach a compromise between our client’s current needs and the technology required to meet these.
+Visure guarantees medical device development standards and regulation compliance with ISO 13485.
+Visure also provides solid integration with MS Office and other legacy tools like Jira and IBM DOORS.
+This allows our customers to easily export and import data from other platforms and implement the FMEA process effectively.
 Our customers trust us to Save their time and guarantee consistency by performing complete change impact analysis through end-to-end traceability and suspect links and also deal with the complexity of product lines and variants through component reuse.
-Our constantly-growing customer base across many countries over the world spans the aerospace, automotive, finance, pharma, medical devices, and software industries.